 We also examined the patterns of connectivity between integrator neurons.
 We found that there exists overlap of the axons of the ipsilaterally projecting cells (Sup.
 Fig. 5B, green) with the dendrites of all other cells in the volume (Sup.
 Fig. 5B, red).
 More specifically, the overlap at ventro-rostral locations seems to be from axons of ipsi cells onto dendrites of other ipsi-cells, where as the overlap at dorso-caudal locations seem to be from axons of ipsi-cells onto dendrites of contra-cells.
+[I think you mean 5C?
+This should be in main paper.
+But I’m having trouble reading it.
+Green is axonal arbor and red is dendritic arbor density, correct?
+But then was it the greenish hue in the contra and unknown plots?
+Are you plotting green only where there is also some red?

+Also want to have quantitation here.
+What is the relative degree of overlap between ipsi axons and ipsi dendrites vs ipsi axons and contra dendrites?

+Also add direction indicators]

 Even though there was notable overlap in the axonal and dendritic fields, when looked at in finer resolution we found that there were very few locations where axo-dendritic contacts were made.
 From the axon collaterals of one integrator cell, we found the hypothesized synapses onto other integrator cells.
 This single cell belonged to the ipsi-only group.
 It made 2 synapses onto another ipsi-only cell and 1 synapse each onto two contra-only cells (Fig. 4C).
 A total of eight cells (ipsi-only and ipsi-contra) had ipsilaterally projecting axons.
 Based on this projection pattern, it might appear that all eight cells had the potential to make synapses onto other integrator neurons within the confines of the imaged volume.
 However, this would be overstating the case if the axons failed to even approach dendrites.
 Therefore we decided to define a “potential synapse” as a location where axon and dendrite approached each other closer than 1 m (Stepanyants:2005cs).
 We found 48 potential synapses between integrator cells (Fig. 4C, inset).
 Of this set, 40 involved the one cell that made the four real synapses (Fig. 4C, inset, arrow).
 Therefore this cell seemed exceptional in that it made a disproportionate number of potential synapses as well as all the real synapses.
 This number dropped substantially if the cell was randomly translated by as little as 5 m from the postsynaptic cell (Sup.
 Fig. 5C).

+[Sorry, I still find the whole potential synapse story distracting and useless.
+I would rather see:

+a) there is overlap between the axonal and dendritic fields

+b) there are connections

+c) some thoughts as to why there are so few connections (can be discussion only)

 3 Discussion